zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Publish button is highlighted next to the newly created publish profile on the Publish page.](media/visual-studio-publish-api.png "Publish")

-6. In the Visual Studio **Web Publish Activity** view, you will see a status that indicates the Web API was published successfully, along with the URL to the site.
+6. In the Visual Studio **Web Publish Activity** view, you should see a status that indicates the Web API was published successfully, along with the URL to the site.

     ![Web Publish Activity view with the publish process status and API site url](media/visual-studio-web-publish-activity-api.png "Web Publish Activity")

     > If you don't see the **Web Publish Activity** view, you can find it on View menu-> Other Windows -> Microsoft Azure Activity Log.

 7. A web browser should open to the published site.
 If not, open the URL of the published Web API in a browser window.
-Initially, you will see a message that the page cannot be found.
+Initially, you should see a message that the page cannot be found.

     ![A page can't be found error message is displayed in the web browser.](media/web-api-publish-page-not-found.png "Page not found")

 8. To validate the API App is function property, add `/swagger` to the end of the URL in your browser's address bar (e.g., <https://contoso-api-jjbp34uowoybc.azurewebsites.net/swagger/>).
-This will bring up the Swagger UI page of your API, which displays a list of the available API endpoints.
+This brings up the Swagger UI page of your API, which displays a list of the available API endpoints.

     ![Swagger screen displayed for the API App.](media/swagger-ui.png "Validate published Web API")